fineanmol/plant-tree/README.md

-🌾 Updated on Fri, 19 Dec 2025 22:32:59 GMT
+🌱 Updated on Sat, 20 Dec 2025 09:43:49 GMT

-> "Any fool can write code that a computer can understand."
+> "Experience is the name everyone gives to their mistakes."